-Our department offers a bachelor's, master's and Ph.D. degrees in chemistry and in biochemistry.
-The department also offers many courses designed for students majoring in other areas.
-The bachelor of science degree offers specializations such as high school teaching, allied health, forensics, environmental science, materials science and quality control.
+Our programs include bachelor's degrees in chemistry, chemistry education, and biochemistry.
+The department also offers many courses designed for students majoring in other areas, including allied health, forensics, environmental science, materials science and quality control.
 Most of these choices can be made after the second year.
 The detailed curriculum is given in the current SDSU general catalog.

 Chemistry and biochemistry are central sciences because they form the basis for so many materials, processes and phenomena that are important in today’s society.
 They’re the sciences that study the composition, structure and properties of biological molecules, the reactions with which these substances interact, and how they impact living organisms.
 A fundamental understanding of chemistry and biochemistry is necessary not only for a career in the field but in essentially any technical or bio-technical field you may enter.
 Either makes a great major for someone wanting to pursue a career in medicine, dentistry, chiropractic medicine or veterinary science.